buscseik/log2chart/README.md

 # log2chart
-This module give tools to generate html based log report from iperf or ping logs.
+This module gives tools to generate html based log report from iperf or ping logs.

 ### Installation